C4Q/AC-Android/cohort_5.4/unit_01/01_14_Arrays_and_ArrayLists.md

 # Arrays and ArrayLists

-## Objectives:
+## Objectives
-- Review Arrays in Java
+- Explore Arrays in Java
 - Explore ArrayLists and their Methods
 - Explore HashMaps and their Methods